kubikulek231/SOS-DOOM-PROJECT/README.md

 > When put into /root/, it downloads this repo and updates itself.
 It sets up the DOOM game, its dependencies, and other scripts from here.
 If the -a or --autopurge parameter is specified, it runs the run-purge.sh script when finished.

 ***run-purge.sh***
-> Purges (removes anything redundant) the whole system and reboots it (in case -n is not specified).
+> Purges eg. removes everything redundant for running the OS and the game and reboots it (in case -n is not specified).
 It can be run automatically by run-setup.sh or executed separately.
 Also accepts -s as a parameter, which will run the script in safe mode.

 ***run-doom.sh***
 > Essentially a wrapper for xinit.